Albumin Urine Test

 - Do not touch the

-rim of the cup to your genital area, and do not get toilet paper, pubic hair,
+rim of the cup to your genital area.
+And don't get toilet paper, pubic hair,

 stool (feces), menstrual blood, or other foreign matter in the urine

 - Carefully replace the lid on the cup.
 Return the cup to the

 lab.
 If you are collecting the urine at home and can't get it to the lab in an

 A urine sample collected over time, such as over 4 or

 24 hours, gives the most accurate results.
 So you may be asked to collect your